venoajie/my-ai-assistant/TECHNICAL_DEBT.md

 ### RESOLVED (TD-007): Improve Plugin Discovery and User Feedback
  -   **Resolution:** The `cli.py` module was enhanced to improve the user experience...

+### RESOLVED (TD-009): Inconsistent API Client Usage
+-   **Resolution:** This issue has been resolved by creating a centralized, reusable client factory in `src/ai_assistant/llm_client_factory.py`.
+This factory provides `instructor`-patched clients for any configured model.
+Both the `Planner` (`planner.py`) and the Adversarial Critic (`kernel.py`) have been refactored to use this factory, eliminating code duplication and ensuring a consistent, modern approach to all structured LLM calls.
+The legacy `ResponseHandler` is now only used for non-structured synthesis calls.